johnnytemp/vscode-select-matches-or-adjust-selection/README.md

 - Can assign keyboard shortcuts to specific criteria for productivity.
 - Memorize last used search string or pattern name. (memory lost when program exits)
 - Additional options to delete, align, or conditionally extend to, the matches found.
 - Some useful default patterns.
-E.g. find next parentheses pair of regex, either literally or within JSON string.
+E.g. find next parentheses pair of regex, either literally or within JSON string; and find simple string.

 ## Commands & Demo